datanav/docs/configuration-sources-rest.rst

      - String
      - The name of the property to put the response in when emitting entities.
 Note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
-The source configuration will take precendence if defined.
+The source configuration will take precedence if defined.
      -
      -